d51/lita-doubler/README.md

 ## Usage

-TODO: Describe the plugin's features and how to use them.
+TO-DO: Describe the plugin's features and how to use them.